What You Should Know About Automated Investing

 Should You Try It?

 Automated investing is not meant to take the place of real advisors.
 It’s about giving more people easy access to smart investing tools.
-This might be a good fit for you if you like the idea of setting it and forgetting it.
+This system might be a good fit for you if you like the idea of setting it and forgetting it.

 Pick a platform that matches your goals and comfort level.
 Take time to understand how it works.
 After that, check in every now and then to see how your money is doing.
 To begin, you don’t have to know everything.
 In fact, you just need to be willing to begin—and let the system do the work in the background.